-Out of the box, WordPress if a fairly straight-forward blogging and content management system (CMS).
-But with plugins and themes you can add all kinds of extra features and make WordPress do so much more.
+Out of the box, WordPress is a fairly straightforward blogging and content management system (CMS).
+But with plugins and themes, you can add all kinds of extra features and make WordPress do so much more.
 It’s flexible.

 WordPress can grow with you.
 It can take the next step.
 It can take a lot of steps.
 It can handle simple, basic sites and it can also handle complex sites that require a lot of muscle.
 E-commerce, social networking, forums, multiple sites, multiple blogs, galleries, videos, maps, mobile?
 Bring it on.
 WordPress has the chops to do it all.

 That’s why major organizations have turned to WordPress like CNN, Pepsi, Ford, American Red Cross, The New York Times, and more.

 Whether you need a little or a lot, WordPress has the muscle.
 You can just add a plugin and you’ll have the functionality you need.
 With other solutions, you might have to start all over and rebuild your site just to add the functionality you need.